 Now, if you notice there is no “type.less” file included on the page anywhere.
 This is coming from the maps file they have defined which is bootstrap.css.map located on the same path where bootstrap.css file is located.
 But how did the browser know this?
 Let check that out.

-How to tell browser that source map for a file is available?
+How to intimate browser that source map for a file is available?

 There are different ways through which you can intimate the browser that the Source Map file for a file is available: